BastidaNicolas/nextauth-prisma-stripe/README.md

     - I wasn't sure what the problem was with the payload because everything looked fine, it worked in the CLI but not with the Stripe Dashboard Webhook (probably a typo in the code or secret keys), but after rewriting the webhook code, it started working.
 So, yeah 😑.
 All night trying to fix that 😂.

+### NOTE
+The project in this repository closely follows the tutorial in terms of the concepts explained, but it includes some modifications to its user interface.
+The project has been structured to include login, subscription, and dashboard pages.
+Additionally, the useSession hook is utilized to verify if the user has permission to access a specific page.

+Feel free to give the project a ⭐️ emoji and contact me through any of the social media platforms shown in [my profile](https://github.com/BastidaNicolas).

 ## Run The Project Locally